-- 7.16 This section considers the adequacy of the funding by projecting the Defined Benefit plan's future funding level.
-This projection is based on the "best estimate" funding assumptions set out in Appendix D. - 7.17 The graph below shows the projected Vested Benefits (VBI) of the Defined Benefit plan for the next five years.
+7.9 This section considers the adequacy of the funding by projecting the Defined Benefit plan's future funding level.
+This projection is based on the "best estimate" funding assumptions set out in Appendix C.

-- 7.18 The chart shows the VBI is expected to stay above 100% (dashed line) over the next five years and hence no additional contribution is expected to be required from the Authorities to meet the funding requirement under SPS 160.
-However, in practice actual experience will be different to what is expected and the VBI may decrease or increase more quickly than expected. - 7.19 The above chart shows that the VBI is expected to slowly increase over time.
-This is consistent with the total service liability surplus of \$123.6 million at 30 June 2023.
+- 7.11 The chart shows the VBI is expected to stay above 100% (dashed line) over the next five years and hence no additional contribution is expected to be required from the Authorities to meet the funding requirement under SPS 160.
+However, in practice actual experience will be different to what is expected and the VBI may decrease or increase more quickly than expected. - 7.12 The above chart shows that the VBI is expected to slowly increase over time.
+This is consistent with the total service liability surplus of \$141.4 million at 30 June 2024.